Aysnc-Labs/website/README.md

 # Aysnc Website

-The Aysnc Lanbs website on NextJS deployed to Vercel.
+The Aysnc website on NextJS deployed to Vercel.